-(a) states the reasons for the CEO’s decision on the application;
+(a) states the reasons for the CEO’s decision on the application; and

-(b) states that the applicant may apply to the State Administrative Tribunal, within 28 days after the date of the negative notice, to have the decision reviewed; and
+(b) states that the applicant may, subject to section 26(3A), apply to the State Administrative Tribunal, within 28 days after the date of the negative notice, to have the decision reviewed; and

 (c) explains how the application for the review is made.

+[Section 13A inserted by No. 7 of 2010 s.
+7.]

 13. CEO to invite submission about criminal record and issue interim negative notice

 (1) If the CEO proposes or is required to decide an application under section 12 by issuing a negative notice to the applicant —